attharmirza/SittingHunWebsite/_projects/a-visual-history-of-light.markdown

   asset: "/uploads/VHLightThumb_Website-fa1835.png"
   style: Float
 - type: Text
+  asset:
-  asset: Each object shown in the video started as a frame from the storyboard.
+  text: Each object shown in the video started as a frame from the storyboard.
 It
     was then fully modeled before rendering with the heavily stylized and high contrast final effect.
   style: Float